Cheaper Alternatives to ServiceTitan (Read First)

 TL;DR

-Arrively is purpose-built for the contractor who is also the dispatcher.
+Arrively is built for the mobile pro who charges a predictable per-visit price and is also their own dispatcher.
 Instead of packing in every feature imaginable, it focuses on the thing that makes or breaks your day: your schedule.

 Key differentiator: Drive-time-aware scheduling.
 Arrively calculates actual travel time between jobs and blocks it on your calendar automatically.
 No more accidentally booking a 2pm in Scottsdale when you won't leave your 1pm in Mesa until 1:45.

-Other highlights include automated SMS/email reminders, customer self-booking pages, cancellation gap-fill that automatically recovers cancelled slots by notifying nearby clients with flexible schedules, and phone calendar sync.
-It does less than ServiceTitan on purpose — and that's exactly why it works for small teams.
+Other highlights include automated SMS/email reminders, customer self-booking pages, cancellation gap-fill that texts customers with upcoming appointments to offer them the earlier slot, and phone calendar sync.
+It does less than ServiceTitan on purpose.
+Critically, it does not do quoting or invoicing — if you need those, it's the wrong tool.

 Jobber has been around since 2011 and has earned its reputation.
 It's a solid all-in-one platform with quoting, invoicing, CRM, and scheduling in one place.